-Try to weed through people kind of quickly—not in a rude way—but try to get out of the conversation if they don’t have what you’re looking for.
+Try to sift through people relatively quickly—not in a rude way—but try to get out of the conversation if they don’t have what you’re looking for.

-Say, “Nice to meet you; I’ll definitely keep that in mind, but that’s not what I do that much right now.
+Say, “Nice to meet you; I’ll definitely keep that in mind, but that’s not what I do much of right now.
 Definitely nice to meet you,” etc. Move on to other people.

 Again, it’s a numbers game, so if there are 50 people in the room, you’re really looking for those three people that might have a million-dollar deal for you.

-So, this is Peter, I’m going to head out to this networking, but I wanted to make this video before I left to give you guys some tips and everything.
+So, this is Peter, I’m going to head back out and network some more, but I wanted to make this video before I left to give you guys some networking tips that you can act on.